Guilospanck/workj/README.md

 >[!NOTE]
 >Each `*_test.zig` file you create, you MUST import it in `src/tests/index.zig` in order for the `zig build test` command to find it.

-### TODOs

-- [x] Convert shell to zig
-- [x] Add a workj config file
-- [x] Validate the outputs to stdout/stderr
-- [x] Validate allocator to use
-- [x] Allow user to define a specific `.workj/config.cfg` at the repo level, so it can be customised per repository.
-- [x] Check why `opencode` doesn't open in zellij if put as the command in layout.kdl
-- [x] Allow the `--force` on remove (this needed when the user wants to remove a worktree that has some uncommited changes)
-- [x] Copy the envs on creation
-- [~] Add tests
-    - [ ] validate if Zellij has a "sandbox" mode for tests
-    - [ ] for that matter, maybe git also has